jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

-#### [Household Debt and Unemployment][HHD]
+#### [Household Debt Overhang and Unemployment][HHD]

-with [Giorgia Piacentino][giorgia] and [Anjan Thakor][anjan], 2017 (forthcoming at the **JF**)
+with [Giorgia Piacentino][giorgia] and [Anjan Thakor][anjan], 2019 (in the **JF** 74)

-Using a search model, we find that levered households protected by limited liability suffer from a household-debt-overhang problem that leads them to require high wages to work.
+We use a labor-search model to explain why the worst employment slumps often follow expansions of household debt.
+We find that households protected by limited liability suffer from a household-debt-overhang problem that leads them to require high wages to work.
 Firms respond by posting high wages but few vacancies.
-The equilibrium level of household debt is inefficiently high due to a household-debt externality.
+This **vacancy posting effect** implies that high household debt leads to high unemployment.
+Even though households borrow from banks via bilaterally optimal contracts, the equilibrium level of household debt is inefficiently high due to a **household-debt externality.** We analyze the role that a financial regulator can play in mitigating this externality

 <!----
 NB: the working paper version focused on household risk-shifting, rather than debt overhang.
 It is retitled [Household Risk-shifting in the Labor Market] [BL].